 I need to return my order, where do I start?

 Our return policy is probably one of the easiest I have found.
-We do not require RMA's (Return Merchandise Authorization) and can refund up to 80% of your purchase price.
-For more information, please see our Return Policy.
+We do not require RMA's (Return Merchandise Authorization) and can refund up to 85% of your purchase price if Economy Shipping is chosen (a higher % with upgraded shipping).
+For more information as well as further exceptions (such as products purchased as "specials"), please see our Return Policy.

 I need to return a product for a warranty issue.
 Do I have to return it to the manufacturer?

-We take care of any warrany issues in house, so you don't have to deal with the hassles and long wait time of returning to the manufacturer.
-Please follow our Warrany Return Policy.
+We take care of any warranty issues in house, so you don't have to deal with the hassles and long wait time of returning to the manufacturer.
+Please follow our Warranty Return Policy.

 I am looking for a (fill in the blank) and can't find it on your website, do you carry this item?